samcan/westward-ho-nes/docs/program-outline.md

   * Turn screen on

 ## New Game State
+* Get occupation, which determines score multiplier, effect (if any), and starting cash.
+* Get other party members' names.
+* Get starting month.
+* Go to General Store State.

 ## Traveling the Trail State
 * Check for events on the trail, such as breaking a leg, breaking a wagon wheel, etc.